Alvor1991/PP1-Las-Tacos/README.md

 * **Hero Image**
 ![Hero image](assets/readme-files/hero-image.png)

-    - The hero image is designed to attract the customer's attention with a fresh and modern ingredients.
+    - The hero image is designed to attract the customer's attention with a fresh and modern look.

 * **Info Section**
 ![Info section image](assets/readme-files/intro-section.png)